 - 1 dash cayenne pepper

-Start the sauce, by cracking 3 eggs and separating out the yolks. (toss or save whites for later use) Place in a bowl.
+- Start the Hollandaise sauce, by cracking 3 eggs and separating out the yolks. (toss whites) Place in a bowl.
 Add 1/4 teaspoon water to them then whisk until very frothy.
 Set aside.

 Note, the recipe is for 2 tablespoons hollandaise sauce per serving.
 I almost always make 1 1/2 recipes for the hollandaise because we LOVE a lot of it!